projectacrn/acrn-hypervisor/doc/tutorials/nvmx_virtualization.rst

    Since CPU sharing is disabled, you may need to delete all ``POST_STD_VM`` and ``KATA_VM`` VMs from the scenario configuration file, which may share pCPU with the Service OS VM.

 #.
-Follow instructions in :ref:`getting-started-building` and build with this XML configuration.
+Follow instructions in :ref:`gsg` and build with this XML configuration.

 Prepare for Service VM Kernel and rootfs